songhuy304/CityLand/README.md

 ## 📜 License

-© 2024 K-Home New City.
+© 2024 The Link City.
 All rights reserved.